 The bioavailability and density of their nutrients means eggs have the capacity to directly improve human health outcomes around the world.

-Egg production is a practical, cost-effective solution to the ongoing hunger crisis in developing countries.
+Egg production is a practical, cost-effective solution to the ongoing hunger crisis in low- and middle-income countries.